 He was a born-again Christian

 During his seven-year imprisonment, Aquino read “Born Again,” a novel that led him to becoming a born-again Christian.

 Ninoy Aquino Day celebrates the life of a man who did many positive things for the Philippines.
 Although Aquino’s life ended violently, this holiday enables his name to live on in a positive and inspiring way.

 It honors the workers

-Although Filipinos do not get the day off from work to celebrate Ninoy Aquino Day, their efforts do not go unnoticed.
+Although Filipinos don't get the day off from work to celebrate Ninoy Aquino Day, their efforts do not go unnoticed.
 Employees receive a 30% bonus for working the holiday.

 It’s a reminder of freedom

-In addition to celebrating the legacy of Ninoy Aquino, this holiday serves as a reminder to the people of the Philippines of the progress their country has made.
+In addition to celebrating the legacy of Ninoy Aquino, this holiday reminds the people of the Philippines about the progress their country has made.